top of page

 General Notes

-Early starts are planned most mornings to maximize birding opportunities while maintaining a comfortable pace.
+• Early starts are planned most mornings to maximize birding opportunities while maintaining a comfortable pace.

-Optional owling outings will be offered one night at each location (weather and conditions permitting).
+• Optional owling outings will be offered one night at each location (weather and conditions permitting).

-Optional evening checklist sessions will be held to review daily bird and wildlife sightings.
+• Optional evening checklist sessions will be held to review daily bird and wildlife sightings.

-Exact meal and outing times will be announced by the guide during the tour to allow flexibility and take advantage of optimal field conditions.
+• Exact meal and outing times will be announced by the guide during the tour to allow flexibility and take advantage of optimal field conditions.

 January 30 – Arrival in San José

-Upon arrival in San José, you will be warmly welcomed by your guide/driver and transferred to your hotel.
+Upon arrival in San José, you will be warmly welcomed by your driver and transferred to your hotel.
 The remainder of the afternoon is at leisure—relax by the pool or explore the hotel gardens to recover from your travels.

 January 31 – Cerro de la Muerte & San Gerardo de Dota

 Travel to the highlands of Cerro de la Muerte, stopping for lunch en route.
-The afternoon will be spent birding the misty cloud forest at Paraíso de Quetzal, home to the iconic Resplendent Quetzal.
+The afternoon will be spent birding the misty cloud forest at Paraíso Quetzal, home to the iconic Resplendent Quetzal.

 Other target species include Fiery-throated Hummingbird, Black-and-yellow Silky-flycatcher, Large-footed Finch, Peg-billed Finch, and Black-billed Nightingale-Thrush.

-Before dinner, we will visit the páramo habitat at approximately 3,500 meters in search of the Volcano Junco.
+While in the area, we will visit the páramo habitat at approximately 3,500 meters in search of the Volcano Junco.
 Overnight in the charming valley of San Gerardo de Dota.

 February 1 & 2 – Savegre Valley